Buckwheat vs Wheat - Health impact and Nutrition Comparison

 Macronutrients and Calories

 Both of these foods are high-calorie foods.
-A hundred grams of buckwheat and a hundred grams of wheat contain 343 and 339 calories, respectively.
+One hundred grams of buckwheat provides 343 calories, whereas a hundred grams of wheat 339 calories.

 Protein and Fats

 Wheat contains a little more protein when compared to buckwheat.
 Both of the foods contain some levels of all essential amino acids.